Last Will and Testament Template, Free Download 2026

 You want to make specific bequests of sentimental or valuable personal property, such as family heirlooms, jewelry, art collections, or vehicles, to particular individuals or charitable organizations.

-You need to name an executor (personal representative) you trust to administer your estate, pay debts and taxes, distribute assets according to your wishes, and handle probate proceedings efficiently, alongside a power of attorney form that covers lifetime incapacity.
+You need a will form to name an executor (personal representative) you trust to administer your estate, pay debts and taxes, distribute assets according to your wishes, and handle probate proceedings efficiently, alongside a power of attorney form that covers lifetime incapacity.

 What Should a Last Will and Testament Include?